-Another easy way to modernize your apartment is creating an accent wall using modern materials.
+Another easy way to modernize your apartment is by creating an accent wall using modern materials.
 You could create a custom pattern with stickers or cover the whole wall with removable wallpaper.
-There are full mural or scenic designs that realistically mimic wood, brick, and stone.
+There are full murals or scenic designs that realistically mimic wood, brick, and stone.
 There are other murals that create a beach or forest scene.

 You have limited floor space to work with when you have a small living room.
 That means you need to get creative with how you decorate.
-Instead of a traditional couch, you could place a love seat or two accent chairs.
+Instead of a traditional couch, you could place a loveseat or two accent chairs.
 There are even some vintage sofas that are smaller than modern designs.
 They sit on legs and create the illusion of more room in a small space.

-Skip the large and heavy feeling entertainment center or bookshelf.
+Skip the large and heavy-feeling entertainment center or bookshelf.
 Try hanging your TV on the wall and mounting floating shelves to hold your books or other decorative items.
 These ideas will reduce the need for floor space while also utilizing the vertical space in the room.

-6. Cute Apartment Living Room Ideas
+See more about - 39 Small Apartment Living Room Ideas

 Everyone’s definition of cute is different.
 Just like not everyone finds the same people attractive, not everyone will think the same living room is adorable.
 So while you can look at pictures to get inspired, you’ll need to stick with your gut when creating your cute living room.
-You know your tastes and sense of style the best, so the cutest living room for you is the one that embodies your personality.
+You know your tastes and sense of style the best, so the cutest living room for you is one that embodies your personality.

 You could have a simple and masculine design of greys with gold accents.
 Consider creating a sugary sweet confection of pastels and florals.
 You might also design an artistic and bohemian vibe with vibrant colors and plenty of greenery.